brandon-gong/brandon-gong.github.io/_posts/2025-06-30-turandot-beijing-1998.md

 imagination of a fantastical land, and not at all a representation or commentary on Chinese people as a whole.

-Nevertheless, performance of _Turandot_ was block in China for decades after its composition, as the government believed it portrayed China in a negative light.
+Nevertheless, performance of _Turandot_ was blocked in China for decades after its composition, as the government believed it portrayed China in a negative light.
 That is, until the late 1990s; here is where the story of the Beijing 1998 production of _Turandot_ begins.